International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers: First merger

 In 1954, the Boilermakers merged their organization with the International Brotherhood of Blacksmiths, Drop Forgers and Helpers.
 The International Brotherhood of Blacksmiths had been organized in 1889 and added Helpers to both their membership and their name in 1901.

 Second merger and name change

 A 1919 merger with the Brotherhood of Drop Forgers created the union that, on June 29, 1953, merged with the Boilermakers to create the International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers.
 A year later, a new International seal was adopted to include all crafts.

 Health and Welfare Fund

 On October 1, 1954, the Boilermaker National Health and Welfare Fund was established, on November 9, 1959, the Boilermakers National Joint Apprenticeship Fund began, and the Boilermaker-Blacksmith National Pension Trust became effective October 1, 1960.

 Construction Division

-Delegates to the 1977 convention voted to establish a Construction Division at International Headquarters for the purpose of servicing those members with employment in, or related to, the construction industry.
+Delegates to the 1977 convention held at Vancouver, Canada voted to establish a Construction Division at International Headquarters for the purpose of servicing those members with employment in, or related to, the construction industry.